 Dr Mayer’s Contributions to Behavioral Medicine and Integrative Healthcare:

-• Integration of Tai chi/Qigong and Psychotherapy: Adding to the work of those who are bringing Eastern approaches, such as mindfulness meditation to behavioral healthcare (Kabat-Zinn, 1990, 2003), Dr Mayer has taken Tai Chi/Qigong practices such as Tai Chi Ruler(Tai Chi Chih), and added healing visualizations to make them mind-body healing practices for self-healing that can be used with re-empowering trauma victims, etc. Likewise, Dr Mayer has added to the popular walking mediation tradition of Thich Nhat Hahn the healing benefits of the Yi Chuan walking meditation tradition, and has used those methods to help patients with various movement disorders (Mayer, 2004d).
+• Integration of Tai Chi/Qigong and Psychotherapy: Adding to the work of those who are bringing Eastern approaches, such as mindfulness meditation to behavioral healthcare (Kabat-Zinn, 1990, 2003).
+Dr. Mayer pioneered the integration of Qigong and psychotherapy, being the first person in the country to train doctoral level psychotherapy students at an accredited university in this integration (California Institute of Integral Studies, 1996).
+He has taken Tai Chi/Qigong practices such as Tai Chi Ruler(Tai Chi Chih), and added healing visualizations to make them mind-body healing practices for self-healing that can be used with re-empowering trauma victims, etc. Likewise, he has added to the popular walking mediation tradition of Thich Nhat Hahn the healing benefits of the Yi Chuan walking meditation tradition, and has used those methods to help patients with various movement disorders (Mayer, 2004d).
 Dr Mayer has similarly integrated the Yi Chuan Standing Meditation tradition with the Western bodymind healing tradition (Mayer, 2004c).

 • Mayer, M. H. (1982).
 The mythic journey process.
 The Focusing Folio, 2(2).